← Back to Learn

 Structural Brain Changes From Reading

-Studies comparing literate and illiterate adults (naturally occurring in some populations) have revealed structural brain differences that illuminate reading's effects.
+Studies comparing literate and illiterate adults have revealed structural brain differences.
 Literate adults show greater grey matter density in visual word form areas, stronger white matter connectivity between visual and language regions, and larger corpus callosum cross-sections (supporting communication between hemispheres) than illiterate adults matched for age and socioeconomic status.

 These are not just correlations with intelligence — they appear to be consequences of the reading process itself, since the differences are found even when controlling for IQ and education.